tanliangwei/VAE-Spatial-Sample-Generator/README.md

 # VAE Spatial Sample Generator
 This repository explores the possibility of using Variational Auto-Encoders (VAE) to learn the statistical characteristics of a certain specified dataset and generate samples having similar characteristics.
 This work presents an interesting direction of research for applications involving Approximate Query Processing (AQP) .

+This is a project is done under the guidance and supervision of Professor Cong Gao and his student Li Xiucheng.
+Feel free to Email me at `liangweitan300895@gmail.com` for any questions.

 ## How to use this repository